 Partnering with area organizations, schools, community members and customers allows Loudoun Water staff to share their knowledge about water and wastewater treatment, conservation, wetlands and more.
+In 2017 Loudoun Water welcomed more than 60 different groups of local students for a free guided tour of our exhibits.

 Located inside of our Administrative Services Facility in Ashburn is an interactive educational center with over 3,500 square feet of indoor exhibits and nearly one mile of outdoor trails.
 Come explore "The Aquiary" on your own or let Loudoun Water guide you.
 School groups, community organizations and HOAs are all welcome to schedule a tour.
-Call us at
+Call us at 571-291-7880 for more information or visit our website at www.loudounwater.org.